If you have a complaint:

 - suspension from the College pending satisfactory completion of conditions outlined in the undertaking and agreement

-3. When our investigation reveals that a member has broken a criminal law, we immediately report this to the President of the Executive Council of the College and to the Deputy Minister of Justice.
+3. When our investigation reveals that a member has broken a criminal law, we immediately report this to the President of the Council of the College and to the Deputy Minister of Justice.
 Criminal charges may then be laid.
 Should this occur, we cease our investigation until the charges have been dealt with in a court of law.
 The investigation will then be reopened.

 Caring for People in a Competent and Ethical Manner (NIRO pamphlet)